Puck's Glen (closed)

 Pucks Glen will be closed until further notice due to a combination of Covid-19 restrictions and concerns about the stability of the gorge.
 An assessment of the site will be made following the lifting of lockdown restrictions and trails will only be re-opened when safe to do so.

-We will also soon start felling trees infected with the disease, Phytophthora ramorum.
+We have now started felling trees infected with the disease, Phytophthora ramorum.
 To ensure public safety, we have had to close some other sections of the forest.
 All access will be stopped – except for the Big Tree Trail, which will have some diversions in place.

 Please follow our Keep it clean advice before and after a visit to any woodland.